riquito/Baobab/doc/source/sql_api.rst

 model used by Baobab and the functions or procedures that you could call if you need them.

-Please note that each tree has his own set of tables and function, and you must replace the term "GENERIC" with your tree name. (if "GENERIC" is not present it means that table is one and only).
+Please note that each tree has his own set of tables and functions, and whenever you find the term "GENERIC" you must replace it with your forest name.
+(tables or functions without "GENERIC" in it are shared between forests).

 .. note::
-   Each table is indeed a forest, with one or many trees.
+   Each table holds indeed a forest, with zero, one or many trees.

 TABLE GENERIC
 -------------